pilagod/gorm-cursor-paginator/README.md

 }
 ```

-The second value returned from `paginator.Paginator.Paginate` is a `paginator.Cursor`, which is a re-exported struct from `cursor.Cursor`:
+The second value returned from `paginator.Paginator.Paginate` is a `paginator.Cursor` struct, which is same as `cursor.Cursor` struct:

 ```go
 type Cursor struct {